aidanmrli/aidanmrli/README.md

 `Hello World!`

-Hi, my name is Aidan!
-I love problem-solving, and computer science is full of interesting problems to work on!
+Hi, I'm Aidan!
+I love problem-solving, and computer science is full of interesting problems to work on.
+I'm currently doing a data engineering internship at RBC Amplify, and large language model research at the Computational Social Science Lab.

 - 👀 Topics I'm interested in: algorithm design (graph algorithms), machine learning algorithms, large language models, web development, data science/engineering
-- 🌱 What I've been working on: I'm doing a machine learning project comparing the effectiveness of the Forward-Forward algorithm and backpropagation
+- 🌱 What I've been working on: How can we use large language models to teach chess algorithmically?
 - 🇨🇦 Where I am: Toronto, ON
 - 📫 How to reach me: shoot me an email at aidan.li@mail.utoronto.ca